Tracardi/tracardi-api/manual/en/docs/installation/tracardi_ssl.md

 You have several options to run Tracardi in SSL mode.

-## Building Tracardi with SSL certificates embedded into docker
+## Building Tracardi API with SSL certificates embedded into docker

 Clone repository `tracardi/tracardi-api.git`.